Department of Children, Disability and Equality: Aegis bodies

+The Irish Human Rights and Equality Commission is an independent public body that accounts to the Oireachtas, with a mandate established under the Irish Human Rights and Equality Commission Act 2014.

+The department also provides the primary source of funding for Gaisce – The President's Award.
+Gaisce is a limited company set up under the Companies Acts.

 History

-The department was created by the Ministers and Secretaries (Amendment) Act 1956 as the Department of the Gaeltacht, an act of the 7th government of Ireland led by John A. Costello.
+The department was established under the Ministers and Secretaries (Amendment) Act 1956 as the Department of the Gaeltacht, an act of the 7th government of Ireland led by John A. Costello.
 This act provided its function as:

 to promote the cultural, social and economic welfare of the Gaeltacht; to encourage the preservation and extension of the use of Irish as a vernacular language; and, to such extent as may be necessary or appropriate, to consult and advise with other Departments of State in respect of services administered by such Departments which affect the cultural, social or economic welfare of the Gaeltacht or which concern the national aim of restoring the Irish language.

-Over the years the name and functions of the department have changed several times by means of statutory instruments.
-The department currently responsible for the Gaeltacht is the Department of Rural and Community Development and the Gaeltacht.
+The name and functions of the department have changed several times by means of statutory instruments.
+The department responsible for the Gaeltacht since 2025 is the Department of Rural and Community Development and the Gaeltacht.
 The Department of Children, Disability and Equality has had its current title and functions since 2025.